JebWebb/jebwebb.github.io/README.md

 <h2>At the heart of all things, there is a mystery which makes them so.</h2>

 <p>You are this ineffable presence, yet you imagine yourself something else.
 The reason for this is simple: only through separation can there be things to do.
 This vast cosmos is art for its own sake.</p>
-<p>The ego fears reunification because it sees this as the annihilation of itself.
+<p>The ego fears reunification because it sees in this the annihilation of itself.
 The ego is not right but it is also not wrong.</p>
 <p>Are you a drop of water or the stuff of Ocean?</p>

 <button onclick="myFunction()">Risk Everything</button>